agile-ts/agile/packages/react/README.md

 <br />
 <img src="https://raw.githubusercontent.com/agile-ts/agile/readme-improvements/packages/react/static/documentation_header.png" alt="Documentation">

-If you want to find out more about the React Integration.
+If you want to find out more about the AgileTs React Integration.
 Checkout our **[docs](https://agile-ts.org/docs/)**.
-If you have any questions don't mind joining our [Discord Community](https://discord.gg/FTqeMNCxw7).
+In case you have any questions don't mind joining our [Discord Community](https://discord.gg/FTqeMNCxw7).

 <br />